Yonet/AzureMixedRealityDocs/lessons/lesson-4/project/how-to-get-permission-to-use-eye-tracking.md

-# How to Get Permission to Use Eye-Tracking
+# How to get permission to use eye-tracking

 For eye-tracking capable applications, the user needs to grant app permission to use eye tracking information.
 You must first enable the **GazeInput** capability.
 MRTK provides a way to automatically enable the **GazeInput** capability.